kmahmassani/SOA-Assignment/Assignment.md

 *  **Eventual Consistency**

-   >"Microservices introduce eventual consistency issues because of their laudable insistence on decentralized data management.
+   >"Micro-services introduce eventual consistency issues because of their laudable insistence on decentralized data management.
 With a monolith, you can update a bunch of things together in a single transaction.
-Microservices require multiple resources to update, and distributed transactions are frowned on (for good reason).
+Micro-services require multiple resources to update, and distributed transactions are frowned on (for good reason).
 So now, developers need to be aware of consistency issues, and figure out how to detect when things are out of sync before doing anything the code will regret."
    >
    > <cite>-- Martin Fowler</cite>
 </div>